Gold Coast Titans: 2020–2025: Holbrook appointed, on-field inconsistency, Hasler appointed

 In round 8 of the 2023 NRL season, the Gold Coast side lead newly admitted Dolphins 26–0 but ended up losing the match 28–26 which equalled the biggest comeback in premiership history.
 On 22 June 2023, the Gold Coast announced that they had terminated Holbrook's position as head coach and replaced him with Des Hasler who would start as the new head coach in 2024.
 The club made the decision despite the side sitting just one place outside the top eight.
 After the termination of Holbrook's contact, the club would only go on to win two of their remaining ten matches to finish 14th on the table.
 The club capped off a difficult season by defeating Canterbury 34–30.

 The Gold Coast started the 2024 NRL season poorly losing their opening five matches.
 The Gold Coast were the first team in 22 years and just the third in NRL history to concede 28 points in eight straight games after losing 30–14 to the Dolphins in round 4.
 The Gold Coast would go on to lose their opening six matches which was the most losses to start a season since Parramatta in 2018 and South Sydney in 2006.
 In round 8, the Gold Coast would record their first win of the year upsetting the Warriors 27–24 in Auckland.

 In round 16, the Gold Coast defeated the Warriors 66–6.
 It was the club's biggest-ever victory and the biggest victory of any Gold Coast side since the first one entered the competition back in 1988.
 The Gold Coast also recorded the biggest victory by a team running last across the 114-year history of top-flight rugby league in Australia.
 The Gold Coast would finish the 2024 season in 14th place on the table.

 In the 2025 NRL season, the Gold Coast spent the majority of the year at the bottom of the table.
 Towards the end of the season it was announced that Des Hasler would be departing the club with Josh Hannay being his replacement in 2026.
-In the final round of the season, Gold Coast were down 28-10 at half-time against the Wests Tigers knowing that they had to win if they wanted to avoid the wooden spoon.
-The Gold Coast would go on to win 36-28 and jump ahead of Newcastle due to a better for and against record.
-Newcastle would lose the following day against Parramatta 66-10 which meant the Gold Coast avoided the wooden spoon.
+In the final round of the season, Gold Coast were down 28–10 at half-time against the Wests Tigers knowing that they had to win if they wanted to avoid the wooden spoon.
+The Gold Coast would go on to win 36–28 and jump ahead of Newcastle due to a better for and against record.
+Newcastle would lose the following day against Parramatta 66–10 which meant the Gold Coast avoided the wooden spoon.
 The Gold Coast had some of the worst defensive statistics of the year including that they conceded 24 points or more in 16 matches.

+In round 1 of the 2026 NRL season, the Gold Coast got off to the worst possible start under Hannay's reign losing 50-10 against Cronulla.

+The Gold Coast would finish the 2026 season in 16th place just two points ahead of wooden spooners St. George Illawarra.